 As in every occupation, there are numerous factors that can influence your salary, for better or worse.

-In North Dakota, you can expect a salary of $40,990 at average.
+In North Dakota, you can expect a salary of $40,990 on average.

 To further inform yourself about the salary situation, take a dive in the data we have organized for you below.Annual Salary Range: